Turkish-Kurdish cease-fire on edge as one soldier is killed | DW | 20.10.2019

 One Turkish soldier has been killed and another injured as the Kurdish YPG and Turkish ground forces clashed in northeastern Syria's Tel Abyad, Turkey's Defense Ministry said on Sunday.

-The death comes amid accusations of both sides breaching the cease-fire arrangement.
+The death comes amid accusations from both sides that the other is breaching the cease-fire arrangement.

 A day earlier, the ministry said Turkey was "completely abiding" by a US-brokered ceasefire in northern Syria, and accused Kurdish fighters of carrying out 14 "attacks" over the past 36 hours, mostly near the border town of Ras al-Ayn.